TiagoVentura/ventura_jels_2021/README.md

 ## Replication Materials

-Replication materials for "Will I Get Covid?
-Partisanship, Social Media Frames, and Perceptions of Health Risk in Brazil" Ernesto Calvo and Tiago Ventura.
-Forthcoming in the Latin American Politics and Society.
+Replication materials for Ventura, Tiago "Do mayors matter?
+Reverse coattails on congressional elections in Brazil".
+Forthcoming in the Electoral Studies

 > __Abstract:__
-> In these polarized and challenging times, not even perceptions of personal risk are immune to partisanship.
-This paper introduces results from a new survey with an embedded social media experiment conducted during the first months of the COVID-19 pandemic in Brazil.
-Descriptive results show that pro-government and opposition partisans report very different expectations of health and job risks.
-Job and health policy have become wedge issues that elicit partisan responses.
-We exploit random variation in the survey recruitment to show the effects of the President’s first speech on national TV on perceived risk and the moderating effect of partisanship.
-We present a framing experiment that models key cognitive mechanisms driving partisan differences in perceptions of health risks and job security during the COVID-19 crisis.
+> In federal democracies, parties often invest in local politics as a strategy to improve their performance on upcoming national elections.
+In this study, I use the concept of reverse coattails to investigate how winning local elections affect upper-level electoral dynamics in Brazil.
+Using a regression discontinuity design (RDD), I show that parties in Brazil boost their national performance, earning more votes on House elections in districts where their members control local offices.
+I discuss how access to ‘‘pork” controlled by co-partisan House members and mechanical information gains explain these effects.
+Additionally, I use a Bayesian LASSO algorithm to address data sparsity in RDD designs, and to demonstrate the existence of pro-large party bias on the coattail effects.
+By disentangling the various effects of winning local elections, this paper contributes to a greater understanding of how parties build electoral strength in fragmented democracies.

-The latest pre-print can be found [here](Covid_social_media_LAPS.pdf).
+The latest pre-print can be found [here](do_mayors_matter.pdf).
 The published version is [here]()

 ## Tutorial

 This README file provides an overview of the replications materials for the article.
-The R codes used in the article can be found under the folder Codes.
-The survey data, which we fully describe below, is under the folder data.
-Results are exported to the folder output.
+The R codes used in the article can be found under the folder **Codes**.
+The electoral data, which I fully describe below, is under the folder **data**.
+Results are exported to the folder **output**.

 ## Codes